top of page

 Packing List

 If traveling for a fortnight or less, I usually wear one outfit from this list.
 If I go for more than a fortnight, I will wear an outfit in addition to this list.
-I also dress mostly business casual when I travel, as I like to look nice and professional when traveling.
+I also dress mostly business casual when I travel.
 I see travel as a privilege, and dress respectfully to show that.
-Just because you travel with only backpack doesn’t mean you can’t look sharp.
+Just because you travel with only a backpack doesn’t mean you can’t look snazzy.
 And believe me: even for a larger guy like myself, everything fits in a less-than-carry-on-size bag with room to spare.
 Just keep it simple.

 Clothes (I usually roll mine):